You Better Work!

 Comment:

 You’ll see one of two comments for a work, B or H. B is for “breezing” or “breezed” which means that the horse was not under any strong urging and H is for “handy” or “handily” meaning the horse was asked or handled.
 When you compare horses trained in California to horses trained elsewhere you’ll notice that the majority of works in California are noted as handled.
-This is apparently due to clockers in California being stricter in their interpretation of “being asked” as Dan Illman of the Daily Racing Form explains in this blog.
+This is apparently due to clockers in California being stricter in their interpretation of “being asked” as Dan Illman of the Daily Racing Form explains in this blog (apparently this post is no longer available).

 There are a couple of other designations you could see after the B or H: “g” which indicates that the work started from the gate and “d” which indicates the work was around “dogs” or temporary cones placed on the track.
-This ensures that the runner goes wide around the track and not on the rail and is more typically used in turf training.
+The dogs ensure that the runner goes wide around the track (not on the rail) and is more typically used in turf training.
 Times are generally slower for works with “dogs up” as you’ll see it referred to.
+As for gate works, if the horse had trouble leaving the gate in a prior start, seeing a few gates works might be an encouraging sign.

 Ranking: